RakaDalal/Spark-Udemy/README.md

 7. Use the MLLib machine learning library to answer common data mining questions
 8. Understand how Spark SQL lets you work with structured data
-9. Understand how Spark Streaming lets your process continuous streams of data in real time 10.Tune and troubleshoot large jobs running on a cluster 11.Share information between nodes on a Spark cluster using broadcast variables and accumulators 12.Understand how the GraphX library helps with network analysis problems
+9. Understand how Spark Streaming lets your process continuous streams of data in real time
+10. Tune and troubleshoot large jobs running on a cluster
+11. Share information between nodes on a Spark cluster using broadcast variables and accumulators
+12. Understand how the GraphX library helps with network analysis problems

 # Some sample big data analysis problems that we solved as Spark problems: